valentinschabschneider/rym2lfm/README.md

 # rym2lfm
- Creates a button that links to the corresponding Last.fm page.
+ Creates a button on a rateyourmusic.com release page that links to the corresponding Last.fm page.